Alonso-del-Arte/blackjack/GameRules.md

 It's not possible to go bust from the first two cards.
 Most likely no player has a natural blackjack at this point, so they must decide either to get more cards to try for 21 or stick to their cards in the hopes that the dealer goes bust.

+A player says "hit me" or taps the table to ask the dealer for another card.
+There's also a hand signal to indicate the dealer should not give the player another card.

 Players who bust lose their wager even if the dealer also goes bust.
 Players who hit 21 at this stage are paid their wager by the dealer.

 At this point, if I'm understanding correctly, the dealer reveals their face-down card.
 If the dealer is under 17, the dealer must take cards until going over 16, even though this risks going bust.
-Once over 17, the dealer must stand.
+Once reaching or over 17, the dealer must stand.

 If the dealer stands, the dealer pays up players who have a higher score without going over 21, and collects the wagers of players with a lower score.
 And if the